Ready to create more pipeline?

 Often considered a foundational sales technique, cold calling remains a dynamic and essential strategy for B2B sales teams wishing to connect with potential customers.

-But - as every sales rep knows too well, cold calling is not without its challenges.
-From navigating gatekeepers and dealing with rejection to adapting to changing buyer behaviors, there’s no shortage of obstacles reps encounter during cold calls.
+From finding the right contact info to navigating gatekeepers and dealing with rejection to adapting to changing buyer behaviors, there’s no shortage of obstacles reps encounter during cold calls.

-While prospects can come up with some interesting and unique sales objections, these are some of the common objections sales reps encounter — along with ways and best practices that can help you push through them.
+While prospects can come up with some interesting and unique sales objections, these are some of the common objections sales reps encounter — along with ways and best practices that can help you push through them. Â

 This objection typically indicates a lack of perceived value or relevance of your products.

-To overcome it, start by empathizing with their concerns and then ask open-ended questions to uncover their pain points such as:
+From there, you can then ask open-ended questions to uncover their pain points such as:Â

 What makes you say that?